jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 refactor: make it better
 #################################################################################

-* It looks like the count_ :ref:`method<functions>` returns the number of times an item is in a list_.
+* It looks like the count_ :ref:`method<functions>` returns the number of times an item is in a :py:class:`list`.
 I change it then add another assertion to be sure

   .. code-block:: python